 You can find out more about statistics from the NRM 2018 report.

 Just like anyone can be a victim, traffickers and slave drivers also do not have a visible profile.
 However there are some patterns as explained by the Government.

 "Traffickers involved in the recruitment phase are often of the same nationality as their victims, but at other stages of the process organised crime groups increasingly use the services available to them, regardless of nationality, in order to maximise profitability."

 However, not all modern slavery crime is perpetrated by organised criminal gangs.
 We know that some perpetrators are opportunistic individuals, who take advantage of the vulnerable.
 Some modern slavery crime is carried out through informal arrangements by individuals known to, and in some cases related to, the victim.
 This is particularly true of those who subject victims to domestic servitude.
-As the 2013 NCA Strategic Assessment highlights, domestic servitude victims continue to be brought to the UK by their families or friends of their families with the promise of a better life.

 Methods of Control

 Human traffickers and slave drivers use many methods of control to keep victims dependent so they can exploit them.